Chambers for long/thin products

 Non-magnetic aluminium construction is available as an option, and chambers can be supported at an angle to align the probes with the Earth’s magnetic field, if required.

-Sharetree are able to offer complete solutions including product fixturing.
+We offer complete solutions including product fixturing.
 Probes typically need to be rigidly supported and internal jigs therefore need to be mechanically supported directly from an external frame, via suitable heat-breaks.

 Most probes need to be electrically powered and/or monitored and cable ports are provided for this purpose.
 Special interfaces for pneumatic and hydraulic connections and motor drive shafts can also be provided.

-Sharetree is pleased to discuss non-standard requirements, and may already have a solution available.
+We’re pleased to discuss non-standard requirements, and may already have a solution available.
 For example, retractable mechanisms are available for inserting low power radiation sources near to the probes, to simulate the natural radiation levels in rock strata.

 Devices under test may be operating at high and low temperatures, and at high speeds or pressures.
 Safety protection for the operator, the products under test, and the test system itself is designed into our systems from the outset.